Particular/docs.particular.net/nservicebus/operations/async-analyzer.md

 ## Limitations

-This analyzer does only inspect the APIs contained on the classes and interfaces as described in the previous chapter.
+This analyzer does only inspect the APIs contained on the classes and interfaces as described in the previous section.
 Other asynchronous operations on NServiceBus APIs are not analyzed.

 The analyzer only checks for ignored tasks returned from the scanned methods.
 If the task is assigned to a variable or passed to another method, the analyzer will not analyze this task's usage any further.

-Cases which are already handled by existing compiler warnings (e.g. [CS4014](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-messages/cs4014)) are ignored by the NServiceBus analyzer.

 ## Enabling the analyzer